Community Event + Workshop

 12:00 pm to 6:00 pm

 Originating from Italy in 1999 and occurring in tandem with Sexual Assault Awareness Month, International Denim Day is all about spreading awareness around sexual violence issues, supporting survivors, and educating ourselves and others.
 Join FWM and Philadelphia Center Against Sexual Violence (WOAR) for this drop-in workshop focused on healing and mending.
 Bring a denim item to mend with an iron-on patch to decorate with screenprinting and woodblock printing.
-From 5–6 pm, join a conversation around the healing process for survivors, led by Masters of Public Health at WOAR.
+From 5–6 pm, join a conversation around the healing process for survivors, led by WOAR’s clinicians, counselors and masters level public health professionals.

 Learn more about Denim Day at denimdayinfo.org